-For the fiscal year ended June 30, 2022 the ratio of 2019 Reassessment 96-1 Limited Obligation Improvement Bonds to assessed value was 0.02% and the net bonded debt per capita was \$62.
+For the fiscal year ended June 30, 2023 the ratio of 2019 Reassessment 96-1 Limited Obligation Improvement Bonds to assessed value was 0.02% and the net bonded debt per capita was \$52.

-In May of 2022, Fitch Ratings reviewed and reconfirmed the District's 2015A Water System Refunding Revenue Bonds and 2016 Water Revenue Refunding Bonds "AAA" rating.
+In April of 2023, Fitch Ratings reviewed the District's 2015A Water System Refunding Revenue Bonds and 2016 Water Revenue Refunding Bonds "AAA" rating and concluded that there should be no change to its existing rating.
 These revenue bonds are secured by the District's net water system revenues after payment of water operations and maintenance (O&M) expenses.

-For more details regarding the District's existing long-term debt, please see Note 8 of the Basic Financial Statements.
+For more details regarding the District's existing long-term debt, please see Note 7 of the Basic Financial Statements.